rtsh13/Topic-Modeling-and-Classification/README.md

 # Topic-Modeling-using-LDA

+Topic modeling is a type of statistical modeling for discovering the abstract “topics” that occur in a collection of documents.
-This script performs *Topic Modelling* and uses the algorithms mentioned below
+This script performs *Topic Modelling* using algorithms mentioned below.
+Further more,other algorithms like LSA,PSLA,lda2vec can also be implemented

 ## Algorithms used
-* Latent Dirichlet allocation(LDA)
+* Latent Dirichlet Allocation(LDA)
 * LDA Mallet Model - a Toolkit